prasanvb/Java/Readme/course2.md

 - **Calling Constructors**: Within a class, you can only invoke other constructors using `this(...)` or call superclass constructors via `super(...)`.
 - **All Classes Have Constructors**: Abstract classes can have constructors, but **interfaces cannot**.
 - **Instance Members Not Accessible Before Super**: You cannot refer to instance methods or variables before the superclass constructor completes.
 - **Superclass Default Constructor Requirement**: If the superclass lacks a no-arg constructor, your subclass must explicitly call `super(...)` with appropriate arguments, or compilation fails.

-## Access Modifiers for Constructors
+### Access Modifiers for Constructors

 - **`public` Constructor**: Accessible from anywhere (given class is visible).
 - **`protected` Constructor**: Accessible within the same package or from subclasses in other packages.
 - **Default (package-private)**: Accessible only within the same package.
 - **`private` Constructor**: Accessible only within its own class.

-## Use Cases for `private` Constructors
+## Lesson 5: Use Cases for `private` Constructors

 ### Singleton Design Pattern

 **Goal**: Ensure that a class has only **one instance** in the entire JVM.
 **Why use private constructor?**

 - To prevent external instantiation (`new` keyword).
 - Instance creation is controlled internally via a static method.
   **Example**: Database connection manager, logging system.